British Sea Power x FTF

 The intended one-off was so successful that it morphed into a 3-show series, featuring unforgettable live sets from British Sea Power alongside a curated collection of leading support acts, including Metronomy, Wild Beasts, iliketrains and Kitty, Daisy & Lewis, who all performed to intimate audiences of just 200 gathered at the isolated North Yorkshire site.

-The events featured everything from husky racing, birds of prey and wrestling in the afternoon, followed by evenings of music, firework displays and spontaneous jam sessions from the likes James Ford (Simeon Mobile Disco), Alex Turner (Arctic Monkeys, Last Shadow Puppets) and Miles Kane (Klaxons), who were among the festival audience.
+The events required From The Fields to bring together a number of our specialist services that we have available.
+It featured everything from husky racing, birds of prey and wrestling in the afternoon, followed by evenings of music, firework displays and spontaneous jam sessions from the likes James Ford (Simeon Mobile Disco), Alex Turner (Arctic Monkeys, Last Shadow Puppets) and Miles Kane (Klaxons), who were among the festival audience.
 With extensive coverage across the music press, the event went down in history as the highest (and smallest!) gathering of top-level talent in 00’s England.